Registered Date: 1966

 This is a very capable car even today, and in period this was a race car for the road, a supercar of its time and faster than a 3.8 E type.

 This example has just 1 former keeper, a well-known musician from the sixties, and the most incredible provenance.
 This car with its special order black trim over opalescent silver grey paintwork, and almost all options chosen, was deemed lost – the Coombs register actually compiled by Ken Bell had this cars whereabouts marked as unknown / perhaps lost.
 However this was as the owner was very discreet, didn’t publicly flaunt his car and therefore it floated under the radar for 51 years.
 Cars like this come once in a lifetime if lucky enough, with irrefutable provenance and ownership, from Coombs factory notes on the commissioning of the car, log book showing number of former keepers – ‘none’,down to the build sheet still in its 3 box file thick history.

 Of the lowly number of cars built, around 30-35 cars total, quite a few have been lost, raced, crashed, taken apart etc, and the ones that have survived are often in different configuration to how they were built.
 Not this car, she carries all of her original spec, right down to the finest detail, her vented bonnet the only alteration. (we have the original bonnet also).
 Her only discerning owner maintained her so sympathetically and she has only covered just over 70k miles.
 This has to be the most original, highest spec, lowest ownership GENUINE Coombs MK2 in existence?

 A vehicle of serious historic importance, so rare with only twenty something examples left – this recently discovered treasure was thought to be lost forever.
 Find another.

-Hilton and Moss are very proud to be the new custodians of such a significant piece of motoring history, be sure to see us with the car at all of the important historic vehicle events next year.
+Hilton and Moss are very proud to be the new custodians of such a significant piece of motoring history.